 Commonly Asked Questions

-Now you will have a fresh batch of your favorite cookies whenever you feel like it.
-The satisfaction of tucking into one of these after a hearty sub can now be enjoyed at home after every meal.
-Be sure to bake some extras, we guarantee these won't be left sitting in the cookie jar for long.
+Thanks to our wonderful copycat recipe, you can have Subway’s oatmeal raisin cookies anytime, anywhere!
+The satisfaction of devouring one of these healthy treats after a hearty sandwich meal can now be enjoyed at the comforts of your own home.
+So be sure to bake some extras!
+We’re sure that these tasty treats won't be left sitting in the cookie jar for long.